THE GLAMOUROUS WORLD OF STARTUPS

 Although, this wasn’t being pushed strongly, we were being nudged in this direction.
 That’s when we made our first mistake – pivoting into neighborhood commerce without an understanding of the size of funding required.
 We had achieved scale with Madzz on a shoestring budget with deal-enablement but commerce was a different ball game altogether.
 And we erred by following the advice of VCs who were happy to dispense “trend of the day” wisdom.
 All the while being disconnected from the market!

-Startup Lesson- 2: In this pivot, I made one of the most cardinal sins a startup entrepreneur can make: pivoting from a good business which is yet to take firm roots and scaling early into an untested business.
+Startup Lesson- 2: In this pivot, I made one of the most cardinal sins a startup entrepreneur can make: pivoting from a good business that is yet to take firm roots and scaling early into an untested business.

 When we built the first version of the Madzz App, we had done it with a team of just 5 people.
 When we ventured into neighborhood commerce, we had grown close to 20+ people.
 All this was funded by my 10+ year hard-earned savings.

 We had certainly built a strong foundation and network in the deals space which gave us a lead over all others in this space.
 The one-city, shallow, deal-based platforms were either winding up or becoming irrelevant.
 A couple of these deal-based platforms got millions in funding and started throwing around money to acquire customers and merchants.
 We began experiencing user and merchant attrition.
-However, we were confident that this wouldn’t work in the long-term as we were privy to information.
+However, we were confident that this wouldn’t work in the long term as we were privy to the information.
 And these platforms were not really driving traffic and were indulging in data manipulations to show growth.
-In this context we were still torn by the dilemma of whether to continue in the deals space waiting for the tide to turn or move into neighborhood commerce.
+In this context, we were still torn by the dilemma of whether to continue in the deals space waiting for the tide to turn or move into neighborhood commerce.

 Accepting Failures Is A Part Of The Process!

-After a series of discussions with merchants and consumers, we were convinced that the neighbourhood commerce business would be the next big thing..
-We set about diligently building it and were seeking funds to scale up, when two terrible things happened.
+After a series of discussions with merchants and consumers, we were convinced that the neighborhood commerce business would be the next big thing.
+We set about diligently building it and were seeking funds to scale up when two terrible things happened.
 1) Our investors questioned the equity split of my co-founders and wanted it diluted.
 The argument was that since I was the only one who was investing money and all my time, it was only fair to bring down the stake of the co-founders because they had not made any investments and were actually drawing a salary.
 Unfortunately, this had the effect of breaking up the co-founding team and now I was left all alone building this.
 2) We got only a very small sum as opposed to what we were seeking to raise, to fund our neighborhood commerce foray.

 Startup Lesson- 3: No matter how many start-ups you have run, not everything will go right every time.
 That is why very few entrepreneurs have more than one successful startup.